 Fundraising consultant fees will vary depending on the scope and complexity of your nonprofit’s project.
 The more intensive your project is, the more expensive it will be.

-For example, hiring a consultant for a one-day board retreat will cost much less than hiring one to plan and execute a capital campaign.
+For example, hiring a nonprofit consultant for a one-day board retreat will cost much less than hiring one to plan and execute a capital campaign.

-Even if you only anticipate needing a consultant for a single task (such as a feasibility study), it’s rare for nonprofits to purchase consulting services “a la carte.”
+Even if you only anticipate needing a consultant for a single task (such as a feasibility study), it’s rare for organizations to purchase nonprofit consulting services “a la carte.”
 As such, you can better anticipate your expenses by thinking realistically about all the areas of your nonprofit which may require support, as well as the benefits of keeping a consultant on board throughout the course of your project.

-However, what’s most important is that you find a consultant who’s the right fit for your organization: someone who can work well with your team, understand your nonprofit’s unique needs and offer sustainable solutions to your problems.
+However, what’s most important is that you find a nonprofit consultant who’s the right fit for your organization: someone who can work well with your team, understand your nonprofit’s unique needs and offer sustainable solutions to your problems.

-When you’ve identified a consultant (or consultants!) who can serve your organization well, have a conversation with them and/or request a proposal to get an idea of their estimated costs.
+When you’ve identified a nonprofit consultant (or consultants!) who can serve your organization well, have a conversation with them and/or request a proposal to get an idea of their estimated costs.
 Afterwards, you can discuss their pricing until you’re satisfied enough to sign a contract.